COMMONLY ASKED QUESTIONS

 Unfortunately, the life cycle of a flea is 3 months, which means liberating your house from these pests is very difficult.
 Here are the recommended steps:

-- Have a professional come pray your house to treat the environment for the eggs, larva, and pupa.
+Have a professional come spray your house to treat the environment for the eggs, larva, and pupa.

 Yes, they can pose a significant risk to your pet.
 They carry blood-borne bacteria, such as ehrlichia, anaplasma and Lyme disease.
 We do carry a monthly medication to prevent tick infestations.